tuan40890/python_raritanpdu/README.md

 Total Active Power: 1284 W
 -------------------------------------------------------------------------------

-PDU info is exported to 'examplePDU2.txt'
+Output is exported to 'examplePDU2.txt'
 ```